greatxue/coding_language/cpp_tut/1_cpp_intro.md

 }
 ```

+Intuitively, if no cases is satisfied, the branch will fall to `default`.

 If `break` is not included in one case, all statements **following the case** are also executed, until a `break` is reached or the end of the switch block.
+It is always a good habit to conclude a `break` at the end.

 **`for` statements and `while` statements**